SiyiP/linked-blog-starter-md/11 HEENT/SFP Vascular Syndromes Describing Strokes_Suh.md

 - loss of pain + temp in ipsilateral face and contralateral body
 - dysphagia hoarseness , and ipsilateral horner's syndrome
 - ipsilateral unsteadiness
-	- AKA **lateral mdullary syndrome - WALLERNBURG: can be caused by the PICA, a br off the vertebral artery**
+	- AKA **lateral medullary syndrome - WALLENBURG: can be caused by the PICA, a br off the vertebral artery**

 open medulla
 - penetrating brs from ASA
 - ipsilateral tongue dviation
 - contralateral loss of touch + position + paresis
 - **aka MEDIAL medullary syndrome with the tongue deviation!** higher up the brainstem, 3,4,5, etc.
+- low bc of tongue invovement

 ventral pons
 - basilar occlusion -> **locked in syndrome - only have vertical eye movements**